2788west/cerusbot/README.md

 ## arduino

 Enables low-level motor control via PWM and reads two motor encoders (left side and right side).
-The Arduino will accept linear and angular speed in the format `<float, float>` (based on the [ROS Twist Message](http://docs.ros.org/en/melodic/api/geometry_msgs/html/msg/Twist.html) and continuously return the left and right wheel position as a pair of integer values `<int, int>`.
+The Arduino will accept linear and angular speed in the format `<float, float>` (based on the [ROS Twist Message](http://docs.ros.org/en/melodic/api/geometry_msgs/html/msg/Twist.html)) and continuously return the left and right wheel position as a pair of integer values `<int, int>`.

 ## jetson

+Enables two behaviors: Teleop and Go-To-Goal.

+### Teleop

+To teleoperate Cerus via an XBox controller or similar gamepad, simply run `gamepad_control.ipynb` in Jupyter.
+The left and right analog stick will control the wheels on either side of the robot

+### Go-To-Goal

+TK